 A killing without mercy.
 A crime with no motive.
-A thriller from the author of the highly acclaimed Faraday and Winter novels.
+A thriller from the author of LAST FLIGHT TO STALINGRAD

 Three random killings.
 Or something much, much worse?

 DS Jimmy Suttle is trying to get his life back on track.
 His marriage has fallen apart and he rarely sees his young daughter, Grace.
 But then a murder shuts the door on the chaos of his personal life...

 The victim was shot through the head at the wheel of his car on a lonely moorland road.
 The only witness?
 His two-year-old son, strapped into the rear child seat.
 Within days, two more killings, equally professional, equally without motive.

 Meanwhile, Suttle's estranged wife is embarking on an investigation of her own in the world of journalism.
 But the story brings her to the question at the very heart of Jimmy's case - what does it take to make a man kill?

 There is no one writing better police procedurals today - SUNDAY TELEGRAPH

 Graham Hurley's determination to look the seamy reality full in the face is refreshing because so rare ...
 Hurley's devastating account of Suttle's marriage is one of the best things he has done - DAILY TELEGRAPH